hartwork/binary-gentoo/README.md

 # Design Decisions

-- All code in **binary-gentoo** must work on a non-Gentoo Linux machine, provided that it has Docker installed and working internet access
+- All code in **binary-gentoo** must work on a non-Gentoo Linux machine, provided that it has Docker installed and working internet access.

 - If dependency problems block a package from being built, there should be a log showing that problem.